What Is a 409a Valuation?

 If you hire an outside firm to do an appraisal—which is the recommended way—that group can determine fair market value by examining the company’s financial statements.
 The firm may analyze the company’s cash flows, its assets, or both.
 It may also perform comparisons against companies of similar size in similar industries.

-There are software programs that can help you determine fair market value yourself, and this may save your company money.
-But, this is riskier than hiring an outside firm because you may not be eligible for something called “safe harbor.”
+Software programs exist to help you determine fair market value yourself, and this may save your company money.
+But doing so is riskier than hiring an outside firm because you may not be eligible for something called “safe harbor.”
 If you obtain safe harbor, the IRS is required to accept your valuation unless it can prove it to be unreasonable.
 The burden of proof is placed on the IRS.
 Generally speaking, it’s hard to get safe harbor status unless the valuation is done by a qualified third party.

 Hiring an outside firm to perform your 409a valuation will take roughly a month.
-Running the actual report may take a few weeks, and you must account for time to collect your necessary data up from and then make revisions later.
+Running the actual report may take a few weeks, and you must account for time to collect your necessary data and any necessary revisions.

-Let’s say you are a startup that is eager to issue stock options for employees and skip the process of a 409a valuation.
-You simply guess what you think is a reasonable price for shares.
+Let’s say your startup company is eager to issue stock options to employees and skips the process of a 409a valuation by just guessing what a reasonable share price would be.

-You may be able to get away with this, but if you are audited by the IRS, you could find yourself in a world of hurt.
-First, the employee is immediately taxed at the ordinary income rate for all vested options, plus a 20% penalty.
+If you are audited by the IRS, you could find yourself in a world of hurt.
+First, the employee would immediately be taxed at the ordinary income rate for all vested options, plus a 20% penalty.
 There may be additional state penalties, interest on unpaid taxes, and other charges.
-Imagine what happens to the company if it handed out stock options to dozens or even hundreds of employees in this way.

 In short, obtaining a 409a valuation is an essential step for a company that’s ready to start compensating employees through stock options.
 You can move forward knowing that you are in compliance, and consider it a rite of passage as your firm grows.